wasp-sweden/wara-sw-tech-tools/README.md

 The corpus can then be used as follows:

-1. Run `ove patch` to apply changes needed by the corpus.
-2. Run `ove buildme` to compile the entire corpus, or specify a subset of the projects to build (e.g. `ove buildme spotbugs cassandra`).
+1. Run `ove buildme` to compile the entire corpus, or specify a subset of the projects to build (e.g. `ove buildme spotbugs cassandra`).
-3. Tools can now be invoked using `ove <tool> [projects...]`, e.g. `ove spotbugs cassandra` to run SpotBugs on Cassandra.
+2. Tools can now be invoked using `ove <tool> [projects...]`, e.g. `ove spotbugs cassandra` to run SpotBugs on Cassandra.
 This will result in a SARIF report in `cassandra/cassandra-sb.sarif`.

 # Docker images
 There are Docker images with batteries included that can be used to